-After years of exploring a wide range of batterer program models, the National Council of NOMAS has given its full support to the New York Model for Batterer Programs (www.nymbp.org).
+After years of exploring a wide range of batterer program models, the National Council of NOMAS has given its full support and adopted to NOMAS Model for DV Offender Accountability, formerly known as the New York Model for Batterer Programs.
 This model was determined to be most in keeping with NOMAS principles and beliefs about sexism, domestic violence and batterer programs.

 Batterer programs, created in the mid 70’s, were originally designed to “treat” offenders.
 Today, most programs across the country continue to be entrenched in a treatment-based perspective, despite overwhelming empirical evidence that effective treatment or individual rehabilitation is not an attainable goal for these programs.

-NOMAS recommends that all who have an interest in batterer programs visit the NY Model batterer program website and that all who are involved with batterer programs participate in the National Training Institute’s symposium “NY Model for Batterer Programs: Focused on How Courts and Programs Can Bring Real Meaning to Offender Accountability.”
-Click here for more information.
+NOMAS recommends that all who are involved with batterer programs participate in the National Training Institute’s symposium NOMAS Model: Focused on How Courts and Programs Can Bring Real Meaning to Offender Accountability.